Baal Hammon: Ancient Egypt

+Carthage

-The worship of Baʿal Hammon flourished in the Phoenician colony of Carthage.
-His supremacy among the Carthaginian gods is believed to date to the fifth century BC after relations between Carthage and Tyre were broken off at the time of the Battle of Himera (480 BC).
-Baal Hammon was known as the Chief of the pantheon of Carthage and the deity that made vegetation grow; as with most deities of Carthage, he was seemingly propitiated with child sacrifice, likely in times of strife or crisis, or only by elites, perhaps for the good of the whole community.
+The worship of Baʿal Hammon flourished in the punic colony of Carthage.
+His supremacy among the Carthaginian gods is believed to date from the 8th century BC after relations between Carthage and Tyre were broken off at the time of the Battle of Himera (480 BC).
+After the 5th century Tanit soon eclipsed the more established cult of Ba'al Hammon was frequently listed before him on the monuments.

+Ba'al Hammon was known as the Chief of the pantheon of Carthage and the deity that made vegetation grow; as with most deities of Carthage, he was seemingly propitiated with child sacrifice, likely in times of strife or crisis, or only by elites, perhaps for the good of the whole community.
 This practice was recorded by Greeks and Romans, but dismissed as propaganda by modern scholars, until archeologists unearthed urns containing the cremated remains of infants in places of ritual sacrifice.
 Some scholars believe this confirms the accounts of child sacrifice, while others insist these are the remains of children who died young.

 He has been identified with a solar deity, although Yigael Yadin thought him to be a moon god.
 Edward Lipiński identifies him with the god Dagon.
 In Carthage and North Africa, Baʿal Hammon was especially associated with the ram and was also worshiped as the horned deity Baʿal Qarnaim "Lord of the Two Horns" in an open-air sanctuary at Jebel Boukornine ("the two-horned hill") across the bay from Carthage, in Tunisia.

 The interpretatio graeca identified him with the Titan Cronus.
 In ancient Rome, he was identified with Saturn, and the cultural exchange between Rome and Carthage as a result of the Second Punic War may have influenced the development of the festival of Saturnalia.